 |Community Structure, Processes and Capacity||CEDEV 452||Social organization and change in communities; use of sociological principles in analysis of community problems and development.

 Prerequisite: 6 credits in rural sociology, sociology, or psychology

 |Community and Economic Development: Theory and Practice||CEDEV 500||Understanding theories, concepts, and frameworks of community and economic development and community decision-making models in application to community development practice and issues.||3 credits|

 |Population, Land Use, and Municipal Finance||CEDEV 509||Understanding the interaction of population characteristics, land use, municipal funds, and taxation in a locality and how they impact the operation and management of government jurisdictions.||3 credits|

 |Methods and Techniques for Community and Economic Development||CEDEV 575||Understanding and applying methods and hands-on experience with techniques used in community and economic development.||3 credits|

-Students interested in entering the graduate degree program in community and economic development can learn more on the program website.
+If you are interested in entering the graduate degree program, visit the Master's in Community and Economic Development program website.